jdroniou/matlab-PME/README.md

 Usage of these codes is permitted, but any resulting scientific publication should cite this paper.

-*Note*: The meshes required to run these matlab codes are available in the HArDCore2D repository, see https://github.com/jdroniou/HArDCore.
+*Note*: The meshes required to run these matlab codes are available in the HHO-Lapl-OM repository, see https://github.com/jdroniou/HHO-Lapl-OM.